felixwoolford/vr-data-viz/README.md

 specify the plot parameters.

-The dropdown at the top of this new dialog window allows the user to input either a custom trajectory specification (default), a preset trajectory specification, or an object specification.
+The dropdown at the top of this new dialog window allows the user to input either a custom trajectory specification (default), or an object specification.

 ### Custom trajectory:
 This window is divided into three columns.
 Most options should be self explanatory, less intuitive